kapouer/modules/bundle/README.md

 * root: absolute mount path, defaults to current directory
 * custom: function(dom, opts, data) {} returning a promise
 * remotes: list of allowed remote domains to download from
-* modules: the mount path for resolving node_modules (/modules/xxx becomes node_modules/xxx/index.js), defaults to "/node_modules".
+* modulesPrefix: the mount path for resolving node_modules (<modules> becomes <modules>/node_modules/xxx/index.js), defaults to "/".
-* node_path: where node modules are to be found.
-Defaults to "node_modules".
+* modulesRoot: where node modules are to be found.
+Defaults to ".".

 Strings are matched simply by searching a substring.